YunghuiHsu/deepstream-yolo-pose/README.md

 - Export Orin ONNX model by ultralytics
   You can leave this repo and use the original `ultralytics` repo for onnx export.
 - CLI tools(`yolo` command from "ultralytics.com")
-  - Recommended in your server to get faster speed
+  - Recommended in your server to get faster speed :zap:
   - ref : [ultralytics.com/modes/export](https://docs.ultralytics.com/modes/export/#arguments)
   - Usage(after `pip3 install ultralytics`):